isenmann/Covers/README.md

 ## Installation

+* install one of the mentioned album cover downloader
-* unzip to a folder of your choice
+* unzip the release package of Covers to a folder of your choice
 * adjust the appsettings.json file to your needs, especially:
 ```
 "MusicDirectory": "<your full path to your local mp3 files>",